pyrogram/pyrogram/docs/source/start/Usage.rst

 The easiest and recommended way to interact with Telegram is via the high-level Pyrogram methods_ and types_, which are named after the `Telegram Bot API`_.

-.. hint:: If you can't find an high-level method you want to use, chances are it's not implemented yet.
-    In this case, you must use the `Raw Functions`_.
-Meanwhile, feel free to join our Community_ if you get stuck or want to propose a new method!

 Examples (more on `GitHub <https://github.com/pyrogram/pyrogram/tree/develop/examples>`_):

 -   Get information about the authorized user: